 Analytics Goals & Events Functionality

-In order to better understand how users behave after they reach your website, establishing custom goals within Google Analytics is absolutely critical.
+In order to better understand how users behave after they reach your website, establishing custom goals within Google Analytics for churches is absolutely critical.
 While certain goals are trivial to create, such as tracking if users reach a certain page or the length of a visit, others require custom events to be added within your Analytics account.
 Custom events can be used to measure explicit user actions on your site, providing much more specific insight than the generic goals.

 In summary, custom Analytics Goals and Events can be implemented most easily using WordPress, but are still possible when using Squarespace thanks to Google Tag Manager.